solana-developers/anchor-zero-copy-example/README.md

 }
 ```

 If your account gets bigger it gets a bit more complicated.
-Solana does not allow Cross Program Invocations with account bigger than 10Kb.
+Solana does not allow Cross Program Invocations with accounts bigger than 10Kb.
 Anchor does use a CPI to initialize all new accounts.
 So it calls the System Progamm internally to create a new account.
-You can allocate more memory like this:
+You can allocate more memory to your account like this with an extra transaction:

 ```js
 Program: